Josee9988/MinifyAll/README.md

 <details>
 <summary>Click to see more info about the configuration settings</summary>

-(Remember to restart VSCode after modifying any configuration)

 - If you want MinifyAll to **stop shortening colours**, such as RGB to 3 digit hex, or RGBA to hex, or 6 digit hex to 3 digit hex.
 If you enable it you might see some loss in colour accuracy

 ``` json